 Abel is a professional level wilderness guide with 15 years of experience at Teaching Drum Outdoor School.
 Since completing his first year-long Wilderness Guide Program at Teaching Drum in 2001, Abel has received advanced training from Tamarack Song, working alongside him in guiding the Wilderness Guide and Wild Moon programs, and the Guardian Intensive Field Trainings.
 His instructing capabilities in hunter-gather and personal development skills have earned him Master Guide credentials.

 Abel’s expertise puts him in the top tier of wilderness professionals.
 He excels in the areas of shelter building, friction fire making, hide tanning, wilderness foraging, primitive cooking, solo canoeing, orienteering, weather forecasting, dream-work, and co-parenting.
 He scored Level 3 in the 2015 Track and Sign Evaluation and holds a current Wilderness First Responder certification.
-As a mentor, soccer coach, and former award-winning high school science teacher, Abel’s leadership skills and compassion are living examples of the Guardian Way.
+As a mentor, soccer coach, and former high school science teacher, Abel’s leadership skills and compassion are living examples of the Guardian Way.

-He currently lives with his wife Susan and son Diindiis at Teaching Drum Outdoor School, where he continues to share his knowledge of Native lifeways and his love for the natural world.
+Abel currently lives with his wife Susan and son Diindiis at Teaching Drum Outdoor School, where he continues to share his knowledge of Native lifeways and his love for the natural world.

-BAERBEL EHRIG Wilderness Guide, Program Coordinator
+BAERBEL EHRIG Guide, program coordinator

 Growing up in West Berlin, Baerbel discovered her love for the outdoors after the Berlin wall came down in 1989.
 She came to the US as an exchange student and developed a deep respect and love for the beautiful nature of this country, and soon discovered that what you don’t have you yearn for.
 Baerbel developed her extensive knowledge of environmental sciences through studies and travelling.
 She received a Masters of Science degree (Msc) in Environmental Science from the University of Potsdam, Germany.
 Baerbel continues to travel to many places in Europe, North, Central and South America and other wild places to deepen her relationship with the natural world.
 She also loves to do many outdoor activities and sports like tracking, canoeing, swimming, biking and can be regularly found outdoors exploring.